walterrowe/magick-frames/README.md

 - set a default logo watermark file and label text inside the script
 - specify an alternate logo watermark file on the command line

-When no options are provided, the default behavior is to center the image on a shadowed background and place an image-based logo beneath the image, and to write the output to a separate file.

 # What Is Magick Frames

 Magick Frames is a combination of a macOS/Linux shell script [frame_it](frame_it) and a macOS AppleScript [frame_it.applescript](frame_it.applescript) Droplet.
 The frame_it shell script uses the [ImageMagick](https://imagemagick.org/) image manipulation package to apply a professional looking decoration to a selection of image files.